mikhailejohnapale/argomada-fuzz-track-doc/docs/chapter2/review-of-related-literature.md

 that has more than 2500 optimized algorithms to recognize objects and motion in consecutive images <sup>2</sup>.
 OpenCV is used for heavy-lifting the detection process of the vehicles in the proposed system.

-The second study is entitled "Traffic Simulation System Based on Fuzzy Logic" by Mohammad A. Taha and Laheeb Ibrahim.
+The second study is entitled "Traffic Simulation System Based on Fuzzy Logic" by Mohammad A. Taha and Laheeb Ibrahim <sup>3</sup>.
 In this study the researchers made a traffic simulator which uses a fuzzy logic engine to compare and review results.
 Their system has a graphical user interface to physically see the intersection and simulate traffic from there.
 It has also included a graphical user interface for the fuzzy logic engine to manipulate input, output and fuzzy rules.
 They